 The client’s main goals are to bring his project and program to success, to stay compliant with regulations, to operate effectively and, finally, to grow.
 To achieve this, he needs to ensure co-operation and co-ordination with other stakeholders.
 Among the benefits that the standard-based DTs bring for Clients are:

-- The smart way to achieve project objectives: Enhanced decision-making and high visibility of product data requirements related to analysis on cost, performance, environmental impact etc.;
+- The smart way to achieve project objectives: Enhanced decision-making and high visibility of product data requirements related to analysis on cost, performance, environmental impact, etc.;

 - Automated information exchange and delivery to other stakeholders in the supply chain;

-- High quality data across the whole life cycle: predictive maintenance, integration with FM systems, access to historical data – all possible with structured data.
+- High–quality data across the whole life cycle: predictive maintenance, integration with FM systems, access to historical data – all possible with structured data.

-What benefits DTs bring to Contractors?
+What benefits do DTs bring to Contractors?

 The contractor can benefit from the same opportunities as the client in terms of efficiency and increased competitiveness in the bidding process.
-As the contractor has many responsibilities regarding the safety of incorporated materials and works, as well as compliance with requirements, the automated validation and verification of data for the constructed asset is crucial.
+As the contractor has many responsibilities regarding the safety of incorporated materials and works, as well as compliance with requirements, the automated validation and verification of data for the constructed asset are crucial.
 Some of the benefits include: